MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-using-powershell.md

 You can check the status of all settings before you begin, or during your evaluation, by using the [Get-MpPreference PowerShell cmdlet](https://learn.microsoft.com/powershell/module/defender/get-mppreference?view=windowsserver2022-ps).

-Microsoft Defender AV will indicate a detection through [standard Windows notifications](https://learn.microsoft.com/microsoft-365/security/defender-endpoint/configure-notifications-microsoft-defender-antivirus).
+Microsoft Defender AV indicates a detection through [standard Windows notifications](https://learn.microsoft.com/microsoft-365/security/defender-endpoint/configure-notifications-microsoft-defender-antivirus).
 You can also [review detections in the Microsoft Defender AV app](https://learn.microsoft.com/microsoft-365/security/defender-endpoint/review-scan-results-microsoft-defender-antivirus).

 The Windows event log also records detection and engine events.
-[See the Microsoft Defender Antivirus events topic for a list of event IDs](https://learn.microsoft.com/microsoft-365/security/defender-endpoint/troubleshoot-microsoft-defender-antivirus) and their corresponding actions.
+[See the Microsoft Defender Antivirus events article for a list of event IDs](https://learn.microsoft.com/microsoft-365/security/defender-endpoint/troubleshoot-microsoft-defender-antivirus) and their corresponding actions.

 ## Cloud protection features

-Standard definition updates can take hours to prepare and deliver; our cloud-delievered protection service can deliver this protection in seconds.
+Standard definition updates can take hours to prepare and deliver; our cloud-delivered protection service can deliver this protection in seconds.

 More details are available in [Use next-gen technologies in Microsoft Defender Antivirus through cloud-delivered protection](/windows/threat-protection/windows-defender-antivirus/utilize-microsoft-cloud-protection-windows-defender-antivirus).